- posted by Natalie

 - posted by Jennifer

-- This week on my Healthy Lifestyle column, I wanted to share with you the importance of taking a day of rest each week.
-As part of my 40 Day Transformation (that I wrote about last week), we are reminded that taking a day of rest is important to re-energize not only our body but our mind and soul.
+- This week on my Healthy Lifestyle column, I wanted to share with you what I've learned in my very short week of attempting meditation.
+As part of my 40 Day Transformation (that I wrote about last week), we are tasked with doing 5 minutes of meditation in the morning and 5 minutes at night.
+And meditating while laying down doesn't count.